Microsoft/azure-docs.pt-pt/articles/connectors/connectors-create-api-db2.md

 ## <a name="get-row"></a>Obter linha

 Para buscar um registro em uma tabela de banco de dados DB2, use a ação **obter linha** em seu aplicativo lógico.
-Essa ação executa uma instrução `SELECT WHERE` DB2, por exemplo, `SELECT FROM AREA WHERE AREAID = '99999'`.
+Essa ação executa uma instrução de `SELECT WHERE` do DB2, por exemplo, `SELECT FROM AREA WHERE AREAID = '99999'`.

 1. Se você nunca usou as ações do DB2 antes em seu aplicativo lógico, examine as etapas na seção [Adicionar a ação do DB2 – obter tabelas](#add-db2-action) , mas adicione a ação **obter linha** e, em seguida, retorne aqui para continuar.